V45web/EzInstall/README.md

 # EzInstall
-Install apps in linux within seconds
+A tool to easily install apps in linux within seconds for most of the linux distros. one-time commands to install or automatically from script (No need to put commands by manually)

+## Supported Distros
+- Ubuntu
+- Debeain